-The land we protect produces milk and cheese, grass fed meats, seasonal vegetables and fruits, pasture raised eggs, orchard crops like apples and pears, honey, and wine.
-87% of these protected lands permit grazing, livestock production, cultivation, crop sales, beekeeping and the raising of fish and poultry.
-In addition, a total of 35,825 acres of grazing land is protected forever ensuring a strong local food source.
+The land we protect produces milk and cheese, grass-fed meats, seasonal vegetables and fruits, pasture-raised eggs, orchard crops like apples and pears, honey, and wine.
+87% of these protected lands permit grazing, livestock production, cultivation, crop sales, beekeeping, and the raising of fish and poultry.
+In addition, 36,500 acres of grazing land, irrigated pasture, and hayfields are protected forever ensuring a strong local food source.

 Conserving our working lands plays an essential role in maintaining viable and productive agriculture, especially as land prices rise and development pressure grows.